vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 Similar verses occur in the Padmapurāna.[^245] The Anuśāsanaparva [^246] pronounces on Upavasa. an exaggerated eulogy.
 The Padma [^247] declares

-> 'on hearing the word ekadasi, the messengers of Yama become afraid;
+> 'on hearing the word ekādaśī, the messengers of Yama become afraid;
 > having fasted on ekādaśī which is the best among all vratas,
 > one should keep awake (in the night) for propitiating Viṣṇu and should sumptuously decorate the temple or mandapa of) Viṣṇu.
 > The man who worships Hari with basil leaves secures by each single leaf the reward of a crore of sacrifices'.